 What to Know Before You Go

-Passengers are asked to keep in mind the following advice to help make their trip through the airport as efficient and comfortable as possible.
+Keep in mind the following advice to make your trip through the airport as fast and comfortable as possible.

-When possible, do not pack oversized electronics (laptops, full-size video game consoles, DVD players and video cameras that use cassettes) in checked baggage.
-However, please be advised that these items must be removed from carry-on bags and submitted separately for X-ray screening.
-Click here for "checkpoint friendly" laptop bag procedures.
-Small electronics, such as smartphones, tablets and certain other mobile/portable electronic devices, can remain in carry-on baggage.
+When possible, don’t pack oversized electronics (laptops, full-size video game consoles, DVD players and video cameras that use cassettes) in checked baggage.
+Bringing them in your carry-on baggage is the best choice.
+However, you will need to remove them from your carry-on bags at the checkpoint for separate X-ray screening.
+Read about checkpoint friendly laptop bag procedures.
+Small electronics, such as smartphones, tablets and certain other mobile/portable electronic devices, can stay in your carry-on baggage.

 Prepare a 1 quart-sized, clear, plastic, zip-top bag of liquids before arriving at the airport.
-For more information on liquid rules: 3-1-1 for carry-ons, click here.
+Read about the 3-1-1 rule for carry-on baggage.

 Pack all coats and jackets in checked baggage when possible.
-All coats and jackets must go through the X-ray machine for inspection.
+All coats and jackets must go through the X-ray machine.

 Do not wrap gifts.
-If a security officer needs to inspect a package, they may have to unwrap the gift.
-Passengers should refrain from wrapping gifts until arriving at their final destination.
+If security officers need to inspect a package, they may have to unwrap it.
+Don’t wrap gifts until you reach your final destination.

 When in doubt, leave it out.
-Unsure if an item is prohibited or not?
-Travelers should place such items in their checked baggage or leave the item at home.
-Click here to see the list of prohibited items.
+Unsure if you can bring an item through the checkpoint?
+Put it in your checked baggage or leave it at home.
+Read about prohibited items.

 Dress the Part

-Advanced Imaging Technology (AIT): Before passing through this technology, TSA strongly recommends removing ALL items from pockets, as well as certain accessories, including wallet, belt, bulky jewelry, money, keys, and cell phone.
-Removing all of these items will reduce the chance of needing additional screening after exiting the machine.
-The officer viewing the image cannot see the passenger, so any irregularity that appears on the screen will require inspection to determine what it is.
+Advanced Imaging Technology: Before you enter an AIT machine for screening, we strongly recommend that you remove ALL items from your pockets, as well as certain accessories.
+These include your wallet, belt, bulky jewelry, money, keys and cell phone.
+Removing these items will reduce the chance of additional screening after you exit the machine.
+Read about this technology.

-Body Piercings: Certain metal body piercings may cause the machines to alarm, which will result in additional screening.
-If additional screening is required, passengers may be asked to remove their body piercing in private as an alternative to the pat-down search.
+Body piercings: Certain metal body piercings may cause the machines to alarm, which will result in additional screening.
+If this happens, you may be asked to remove your body piercing in private as an alternative to a pat-down search.

-Head Coverings: Travelers are permitted to wear head coverings and religious garments during the screening process.
-They may be directed to additional screening if the headwear or clothing (religious or otherwise) is loose fitting or large enough to hide prohibited items.
+Head coverings: Travelers are allowed to wear head coverings and religious garments during the screening process.
+They may need additional screening if the headwear or clothing (religious or otherwise) is loose fitting or large enough to hide prohibited items.
 Learn more about security considerations for religious or cultural needs.

-Shoes: Please remove shoes before entering the screening technology and put them directly on the belt to go through the X-ray machine instead of in a bin with other items.
-It is safe, easy, and gives officers a better look.
+Shoes: Please remove your shoes before screening.
+Put them directly on the belt to go through the X-ray machine instead of in a bin with other items.
+It is safe, easy and gives officers a better look.

 Have the Following Ready

-Passengers should present the following documents to a Transportation Security Officer at the checkpoint:
+You should present the following documents to a TSA officer at the checkpoint:

 - Boarding pass

-Passengers without identification (lost, stolen, etc.), will be required to provide the document checking officer with some information to help verify their identity.
+If you don’t have identification (lost, stolen, etc.), you will need to give the security officer information that will help verify your identity.
 Please allow additional time since this slows down the screening process and will result in additional screening.
-(Children are not required to show identification).
+(Children do not have to show identification).

 Hassle-Free Security Tips

 - Arrive on time.
-Arrival time recommendations vary by airline and day of travel, so check with the air carrier.
-Remember to leave adequate time to check baggage and move through security.
+Ask your airline what time you should arrive for your flight – arrival time recommendations vary by airline and day of travel.
+Remember to leave enough time to check your bags and go through security.

 - Wear slip-on shoes.
-This allows travelers to remove and replace their shoes quickly without the need to sit down.
+This way you can remove and replace your shoes quickly without sitting down.

 - Pets.
-Please remove all animals from their carrying cases and send the case through the X-ray machine.
-Hold your pet in your arms and proceed through the metal detector.
+Please remove your pet from its carrying case.
+Send the case through the X-ray machine.
+Hold your pet in your arms and carry it through the metal detector.

 - Children.
 Please take infants and children out of baby carriers and strollers and take them through the metal detector.
-Strollers and baby carriers go through the X-ray machine with your bags.
-If possible, collapse the stroller before arriving at the metal detector.
-For more information on traveling with children, click here.
+Strollers and baby carriers go through the X-ray machine with your carry-on bags.
+If possible, collapse the stroller before you reach the metal detector.
+Read about traveling with children.

-TSA does not prohibit the public, passengers or press from photographing, videotaping or filming at security checkpoints, as long as the screening process is not interfered with or slowed down.
+TSA does not prohibit the public, passengers or press from photographing, videotaping or filming at security checkpoints, as long as it does not interfere with or slow down the screening process.
 We do ask you to not film or take pictures of the monitors.
-While the TSA does not prohibit photographs at screening locations, local laws, state statutes, or local ordinances might.
+Also, while TSA does not prohibit photographs at screening locations, local laws, state statutes and local ordinances may do so.

-Taking photographs may also prompt airport police or a TSA official to ask what your purpose is.
-It is recommended that you contact the TSA Contact Center to contact the Customer Support Manager at the airport to determine its specific policy.
-Or, if you are a member of the press, you should contact the TSA Office of Public Affairs.
+Taking photographs may prompt airport police or a TSA official to ask what your purpose is.
+We recommend that you contact the TSA Contact Center to determine the policies of specific airports.
+If you are a member of the press, please contact the TSA Office of Public Affairs.